Pablo Picasso’s First Exhibition

 The exhibition in Paris had gone well for Picasso and helped get his name into the art scene.
 From there, the young painter would skyrocket into fame, and would soon be recognized as one of the most well-known painters of the 20th century.

-Bryson Kenison is a freelance writer and history researcher.
+Bryson Kenison is a web developer and history enthusiast.

 Leave a comment